top of page

 Laboratory of Supramolecular Organic Synthesis is located in the Department of Chemical Sciences of the University of Catania.
 The Laboratory collects active researchers in the Supramolecular Organic Chemistry field, from University Professors, to researchers, Post-Doc, PhD and University students.

-Starting from a long experience on Physical Organic Chemistry, today the main target of the research activity is the develop of new supramolecular systems having application in sensoristic and catalytic field.
+Starting from a long experience on Physical Organic Chemistry, today the main target of the research activity is the development of new supramolecular systems having application in sensoristic and catalytic fields.

 Il naso chimico_una nuova frontiera dei sensori.jpg